GTUBE

 and should be placed in the message body of an RFC 5322 compliant email message, without any line breaks or whitespace.

 Checksums for the string (68 bytes, no trailing newline) are as follows:

 There exist some varieties, notably the NAItube (which will carry a variable weight) and the GTphish (which will trigger specifically as a phishing mail), which are used in the McAfee implementation of SpamAssassin.

-The GTUBE is expected to be detected as a substring and is not executable at all, unlike the test for computer viruses developed by EICAR.